Loading lesson…

 The big idea: AI tools collapse the time to ship a credible portfolio site to a weekend.
 The case study writing — that's where your judgment shows.

-What is the core idea behind "AI For College Portfolio Websites"?
+What is the main idea of "AI For College Portfolio Websites"?

-Which best describes the scope of "AI For College Portfolio Websites"?
+Which concept is most central to "AI For College Portfolio Websites"?